Mid-Autumn Festival Food - 12 Best Dishes to Eat

 Giving a duck as a gift and eating duck is a traditional custom at the Mid-Autumn Festival.
 This custom came from a secret signal of an uprising in the Yuan dynasty (1271-1368).

 In the middle of the 14th century, the Han people couldn't bear the brutal ruling of the Mongolians and decided to fight against them.
-That time, the Han people called the Mongolians "Dazi (鞑子 dá zǐ)", which sounds like "duck (鸭子 yā zǐ)" in Chinese.
+At that time, the Han people called the Mongolians "Dazi (鞑子 dá zǐ)", which sounds like "duck (鸭子 yā zǐ)" in Chinese.

 Taste and texture depend on the way ducks are prepared, and that varies in different parts of China.
 Beijingers like crispy duck skin, Roasted Duck is a well-known dish.
 Jiangsu people love sweet-scented Osmanthus Duck; while people in Sichuan prefer the flavorful Smoke-Baked Duck.